oyieroyier/codewars/README.md

 # Codewars Katas by Bob Oyier

-Problems handled in either JavaScript/Typescript or in Ruby language.
+Problems handled in either JavaScript(Typescript) or in Ruby language.

 ## Authors